ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 Plots = "1.31"
 julia = "1.8"
  ```
  If you have a Julia version older than 1.8 you can also just edit the file Project.toml manually with your preferred editor to add the compat section.
-If you code was tested with multiple package or Julia versions, you can create a list, for example:
+If you code was my_projected with multiple package or Julia versions, you can create a list, for example:
  ```julia
  [compat]
  julia = "1.6,1.7,1.8"